Onimusha: Warlords: Development

-The game originated in Yoshiki Okamoto's 1997 idea to create Sengoku Biohazard, a ninja version of Capcom's 1996 Resident Evil (known as Biohazard in Japan), set in the Sengoku period and featuring a "ninja house" filled with booby traps, similar to the mansion from Resident Evil, where battles would be fought using swords and shuriken: "The house will contain hidden doors behind walls, ceilings that fall down to you, scrolls and ninja magic, and many other ninja techniques".
-The project was originally intended for the Nintendo 64DD.
+The origins for Onimusha can be traced back to 1997, when Capcom's Yoshiki Okamoto told magazine Dengeki Nintendo 64 about an idea he had for a ninja version of Resident Evil (1996) that could potentially make its way to the Nintendo 64 or 64DD.
+The game would be set in a "ninja house" filled with booby traps, similar to the mansion from Resident Evil, where battles are fought using swords and shuriken.
+In a 2003 interview with GameCenter CX, Keiji Inafune explained that the project began when he proposed a Sengoku period version of Resident Evil to company executives which he called "Sengoku Biohazard".
+Development began on the PlayStation with Inafune being given Resident Evil 1.5 to use a basis for the new game.

 Onimusha was planned by Capcom as a trilogy.
 Its first title was originally being developed for the PlayStation, but the project was eventually moved to the PlayStation 2.
 The PlayStation version was scrapped and never released.
 It was about 50% complete before it was canceled.
 Onimusha team's excitement about the PlayStation 2's capabilities resulted in that change.
 They developed the game basing on the system from the Resident Evil series.

 The game's plot was written by Noboru Sugimura and Flagship.
 The storyline was set in the Sengoku period due to how its multiple conflicts could provide an interesting background for the plot.
 While the historical Oda Nobunaga can be considered either a hero or a villain, Capcom chose to portray him as the latter one.
 Character movements were created using motion capture.
 Film actor and singer Takeshi Kaneshiro was the character model and Japanese voice actor for Samanosuke Akechi.

 The game's orchestral music is credited in-game to composer Mamoru Samuragochi.
 According to Time: "To record it, Samuragoch[i] browbeat the producers into employing a 200-piece orchestra, including musicians playing such traditional instruments as a Japanese flute and taiko drums.
 The result is both haunting and inspirational, reminiscent of majestic scores for films like Lawrence of Arabia".
-However, he admitted in 2014 that he directed his orchestrator Takashi Niigaki to ghostwrite the music for the game, for which Samuragochi took full credit for composition.
+Mamoru later admitted in 2014 that he directed his orchestrator Takashi Niigaki to ghostwrite the music for the game, for which Samuragochi took full credit for composition.

 In the English localization of Onimusha: Warlords, the word oni was translated as ogre and the word genma as "demon".
-In all subsequent games in the series the words oni and genma have remained intact in the English scripts.
+In all subsequent games in the series, the words genma and oni have remained intact in the English scripts.
 It was the only game within the series that gives players the option of hearing the voice acting in either English or Japanese with subtitles (this option was not provided in the UK/EU PAL version) until the fourth installment, which also had this feature.

+Capcom spent $5 to $10 million marketing the PlayStation 2 release of the game.